Aggregated hold out for sparse linear regression with a robust loss function: Setting and Definitions

-Moreover, Condition 1. is naturally satisfied by such sparse regression methods as forward stepwise and best subset.
-Condition 2 can be enforced by restricting the set of $\theta$s over which the optimization is conducted, similarly to Definition \ref{def_lasso}.
+Moreover, condition 1 is naturally satisfied by such sparse regression methods as forward stepwise and best subset \cite[Section 3.3]{Hastie2009}.
 Condition 3 states that the intercept $q$ is chosen by empirical risk minimization, with a specific tie-breaking rule in case the minimum is not unique.